MAPL-UFU/palms-ftp/README.md

 # ![PALMS LOGO](ico.ico) PALMS

-PALMS is able to integrate Petri net modelling tools with pnml export feature with PNRD/iPNRD.
-In this direction, PALMS can be connected to many Arduino than to the available number of USB ports.
-Each Arduino Uno is able to be integrated to one PN532 RFID reader while each Arduino Mega can hold up to three readers.
+PALMS is a control software able to integrate Petri net modelling tools (through the use of pnml exported file) with PNRD/iPNRD.
+In this version of PALMS, it can be connected to as many Arduinos as available in different IPs in a local net.
+Each Arduino Uno is able to be integrated with up to three PN532 RFID readers.
 As internal structure, PALMS has two modes, it means, Setup and Runtime.

 ## SETUP MODE

-In the Setup mode, PALMS manages its connections.
-As ethernet connect re- quires a huge change of the Arduino Library, it will be implemented further.
+In the Setup mode, PALMS manages its connections, and receive the IPs of the arduinos connected.
 Another feature of this mode is pnml convertion and the generation of a setup json file with pnml and PNRD/iPNRD relationship.
 PNRD/iPNRD initial marking and Arduino programming is assisted manually through PALMS this module results.

 ## RUNTIME MODE
-In the Runtume mode PALMS can receive asynchronously several PNRD/iPNRD next state calculus messages containing tag id, reader id, new marking vector, transitioning id, exception infor and timestamp.
+In the Runtume mode PALMS transfer the Petri Net information to the connected arduinos via FTP, and receive the data generated from the readers with next state calculus files containing tag id, reader id, new marking vector, transitioning id, exception infor and timestamp.
 Based on these informations, marking vector is updated as well as a runtime history json.
-If an exception is identified , PALMS shows it in its visual interface.
-Pnml is updated in order to visualize the whoe process through any Petri net modelling tool which is able to read this format.
+If an exception is identified, PALMS shows it in its visual interface.
+Pnml is updated in order to visualize the whole process through any Petri net modelling tool which is able to read this format.
 PALMS follows pnml format.
-PALMS doesn't deal with exception treatment.
+PALMS does not deal with exception treatment.

 ## USING PALMS